 — J.R.R.
 Tolkien, "The Fellowship of the Ring"

 You may give Mr. Tolkien credit for the second breakfast.
 And elevenses has been around since… well, since before there was time.
 But “afternoon tea”—for that, you can thank Anna, the Duchess of Bedford.

 Please, Tell Us More About Anna

 Anna, the Duchess of Bedford, had the dubious distinction of being “Lady of the Chamber” to Queen Victoria.
-As such, she was not only BFF with the pulse of the kingdom, but no doubt had more than a bit of sway in establishment of customs of the day.
+As such, she was not only BFF with the pulse of the kingdom, but no doubt had more than a bit of sway in the establishment of customs of the day.
 According to history, once upon a time, Anna was visiting the 5th Duke of Rutland at Belvoir Castle.
-It was late in the afternoon—several hours after the mid-day meal, and long before the evening supper.
-Feeling a bit peckish, she asked of the servants for a spot of tea and some sweet breads, or scones.
+It was late in the afternoon—several hours after the midday meal and long before the evening supper.
+Feeling a bit peckish, she asked the servants for a spot of tea and some sweet bread or scones.

-This afternoon repast was so satisfying that it became not a one-time treat but rather, a daily ritual.
+This afternoon's repast was so satisfying that it became not a one-time treat but rather a daily ritual.
 And thus was born the four o’clock teatime and the prerequisite scone.